buildwithaura/aura-legacy/README.md

     mv rstacruz-aura-* aura
     cd aura

-Second: Okay, now set it up (only needed once):
+Second: set it up.
+Just do this once:

     rake setup